 - Implementing a public health objective for alcohol premises ...

-Welcome to the website of the MRC Social and Public Health Sciences Unit, University of Glasgow.
+Welcome to the website of the MRC/CSO Social and Public Health Sciences Unit, University of Glasgow.

-Our aim is to promote human health via the study of social and environmental influences on health.
+Our aim is to promote human health by the study of social , behavioural, economic and environmental influences on health.
+We have five objectives:

-designing and evaluating interventions aiming to improve public health and reduce social inequalities in health, and
+- to develop translational interventions which harness these mechanisms to improve public health and reduce social inequalities in health;

-influencing policy and practice by communicating the results and implications of research to a wide range of audiences.
+- to influence policy and practice by communicating the results and implications of research to policy, professional and lay audiences.

 The Unit receives core funding from the UK Medical Research Council and the Chief Scientist Office at the Scottish Government Health Directorates.
-The Unit is located on the main campus of the University of Glasgow, Scotland, and is an affiliated member of the University's Division of Community Based Sciences.
+It is a University Unit within the College of Medical, Veterinary and Life Sciences at the University of Glasgow and is part of the Institute of Health and Wellbeing.